kubernetes-sigs/sig-storage-local-static-provisioner/docs/faqs.md

 really need to do this, the only way is to clean all volumes under old storage class, configure discovery directory under new storage class and restart all provisioners.

+## Volume does not exist with containerized kubelet

+If your kubelet is running in a container, it may not be able to access the path on the host.

+In order to allow the kubelet to access the path on the host, you must prefix `hostDir` with the prefix of the host filesystem in the kubelet container or mount the directory of the local volumes into the kubelet container at the same path.

+For example, if the root filesystem of the host is mounted at `/rootfs` in the kubelet container, you need to prefix the `hostDir` with `/rootfs`.
+This requires recreating the local PV objects.
+You can delete them all and wait for them to be discovered again.

+Another solution is to add a bind in the kubelet deployment configuration to mount the parent directory of local volumes into the kubelet container at the same path.
+This requires restarting the kubelet container.